-FII.11 The student will apply French language skills and francophone cultural knowledge in opportunities beyond the classroom setting for recreational, educational, and occupational purposes.

-- 1. Explain aspects of francophone culture discovered through interaction with other French speakers, and authentic media or technology. - 2.
-Use French-language resources, such as individuals and organizations in the community or technology, to reinforce cultural knowledge.
+- SII.11 The student will apply Spanish language skills and cultural knowledge in opportunities beyond the classroom setting for recreational, educational, and occupational purposes. - 1.
+Explain aspects of Spanish cultures discovered through interaction with Spanish speakers, authentic media and technology. - 2.
+Reinforce cultural knowledge through the use of Spanish-language resources, such as individuals and organizations in the community or accessible through technology.